candice3620/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/install.md

 5. Select Shortcut

-   BCF provides a variety of options for creating shortcuts:
+   BFM provides a variety of options for creating shortcuts:

    ![](./media/2171bcb36c882b56009074140f0fafdf.png)

-   1. In the new program group: select this method, after installation, a new folder will be added in the "Start" menu bar to store the BCF.exe shortcut icon, and the folder name is named by the user in the figure above name;
+   1. In the new program group: select this method, after installation, a new folder will be added in the "Start" menu bar to store the BFM.exe shortcut icon, and the folder name is named by the user in the figure above name;

-   2. In the "Start" menu: select this method, and the BCF.exe shortcut icon will be added directly in the "Start" menu bar after installation, and the user can search by letter;
+   2. In the "Start" menu: select this method, and the BFM.exe shortcut icon will be added directly in the "Start" menu bar after installation, and the user can search by letter;

-   3. On the desktop: select this method, and the BCF.exe shortcut icon will be created directly on the desktop after installation;
+   3. On the desktop: select this method, and the BFM.exe shortcut icon will be created directly on the desktop after installation;

-   4. In the quick launch bar: select this method, the BCF.exe shortcut icon will be placed in the quick launch bar after installation;
+   4. In the quick launch bar: select this method, the BFM.exe shortcut icon will be placed in the quick launch bar after installation;

    5. Others: users can choose to create BCF.exe shortcut icon in the specified location;

-   6. Don't create icon: Don't set a shortcut icon for BCF.exe.
+   6. Don't create icon: Don't set a shortcut icon for BFM.exe.
 If you want to use it, you need to open it in the installation directory.

 6. Preview of installation information